 - Total cost per cigarette pack for second type = $10.5

-- They play a crucial role in a government which enables them to get revenue.
-When the taxes are higher the revenue income to government increases, else if the price of the goods and services increase the taxes also increase in the same proportion which also increases the revenue for the government.
+- They play a crucial role in a government, which enables them to get revenue.
+When the taxes are higher, the revenue income to government increases, else if the price of the goods and services increases, the taxes also increase in the same proportion, which also increases the revenue for the government.
 These taxes received by the government, in turn, use them towards the betterment of the country.